-ROCKLAND, MA (WHDH) - A Rockland man is hoping for justice after police say his caretaker robbed him of thousands of dollars.
+ROCKLAND, MASS.
+(WHDH) - A Rockland man is hoping for justice after police say his caretaker robbed him of thousands of dollars.
 The victim, who is legally blind, was in a rehab facility when the suspect allegedly drained his bank account.

 “I’m scared.
 I’ve never been scared about money problems in my life and I am now,” Timothy Smith said.
 “I don’t know what to do.”

 Smith says he his live-in caretaker allegedly stole more than $7,000 from him.

 “The $10,000 I had in the bank was meant for emergencies and it is an emergency now,” Smith said.